Xinglab/rPGA/README.md

 **** If nmask flag is used, reads covering heterozygous SNPs are assigned to the reference or alternate allele.
 Note, --nmask option must be used for all three rPGA run steps (personalize, mapping, and alleles)

-Once you have generated allele specific bam files for all 22 autosomal chromosomes or all 22 autosomes and X, you can merge them into one allele specific bam file for each haplotype, hap1.bam and hap2.bam.

-To merge all 22 autosomes run:

-    $ rPGA merge auto

-To merge all 22 autosome and X:

-    $ rPGA merge all

 ### Generating Allele Specific Bam Files